Deducteam/isabelle_dedukti/README.md

 ## How to make Isabelle record proofs?

-Isabelle theories are built in the unit of _sessions_.
-A file named `ROOT` contains the definitions of sessions.
-A quick way to specify a ROOT file to Isabelle is the `-d` option.
+Isabelle theories are built within sessions, and sessions are defined in files named `ROOT`.
+A quick way to specify a `ROOT` file to Isabelle is the `-d` option.

 To export proofs from Isabelle so that they can be translated to Dedukti or Lambdapi afterwards, users need to add the following options to the definition of the session: